1. Introduction

 -

-The value is a string containing the absolute URL of the instance’s Transformations Endpoint (§ 7.2 Instance-level Transformations Catalog); in the RDF representations, this member maps to the predicate
+The value is a string containing the absolute URL of the instance’s Service Catalog (§ 8.2 Instance-level Service Catalog); in the RDF representations, this member maps to the predicate

 -